Best No annual fee Crypto Cards 2026

 At $3,000/month, staying on COCA Starter (1% free) instead of upgrading to Bitget (7.1% net, also free) costs you $2,196/year in missed cashback.
 Many users stick with their first card out of inertia.

 How to avoid it: Re-evaluate your card annually.
 Run the break-even formula for every free and paid card in your region.
 Note: many "upgrades" are to other free cards, not paid ones.
-Bitget, OKX, and Coinbase are all free and outperform most paid alternatives at moderate spending.
+Bitget and Coinbase are both free and outperform most paid alternatives at moderate spending.
 The high-spender guide covers premium card math.

 Mistake 3: Using One Card for Everything Including International